Uzwername/react-online-hook/README.md

 [![how-to-play-demo.png](https://i.postimg.cc/4NgPCK2y/how-to-play-demo.png)](https://postimg.cc/PNSYYqjn)

-Please note that if you use any modern browser, `isAssumedStatus` will alway be true.
+Please note that if you use any modern browser, `isAssumedStatus` will alway be `false`.

 ## Callback on status change